huynguyenbao/huynguyenbao.github.io/_posts/2022-10-10-Variational-methods-3D-Reconstruction.md

 ## Results

-Some may ask how can we know $\{\pi_k\}$ in the real environment.
+Some may ask how we can know $\{\pi_k\}$ in the real environment.

-To answer this, we use **ARCore** which simultaneously localizes the position of the camera in 3D world.
+To answer this, we use **ARCore**, which simultaneously localizes the position of the camera in the 3D world.
 The setting on mobile phones is straightforward.

 * First, users will scan floors or flatten areas in order to detect the plane and estimate the camera poses.
 * Next step is to put a large cube (volume) on the detected plane and put the object needed to scan inside the cube.
-* Finally, to achieve the best result, users have to go around the object to observe all the perspectives of it.
+* Finally, to achieve the best result, users have to go around the object to observe all its perspectives.

 <p align = "center">
 <iframe width="560"